ibm-cloud-docs/maximo-application-suite/plan.md

 # Planning for Maximo Application Suite deployable architecture
 {: #planning}

-Before you install IBM® Maximo® Application Suite or Maximo Application Suite Core + Manage, consider your installation preferences such as the type of Maximo Application Suite offering that you prefer.
+Before you install IBM® Maximo® Application Suite or Maximo Application Suite Core + Maximo Manage, consider your installation preferences such as the type of Maximo Application Suite offering that you prefer.
 {: shortdesc}

 The following offering types are supported:

 1. Maximo Application Suite Core
+1. Maximo Application Suite Core + Maximo Manage

-1. Maximo Application Suite Core + Maximo Manage (with internal Db2 deployed on {{site.data.keyword.redhat_openshift_full}} cluster)
+Maximo Application Suite Core is deployed by using the MongoDB Community edition and Maximo Manage is deployed with internal Db2 on {{site.data.keyword.redhat_openshift_full}} cluster.
+{note :note}

 ## Prerequisites
 {: #prerequisites}